datacraft-dsc/DEPs/README.md

 - The DEX and Ocean technical team

-We prefer small, focused PRs that address a specific issue with a specific DEP and provide clear rationale for why the change is improvement where appropriate.
-PRs will reviewed and if appropriate merged by the relevant DEP Editor(s).
+We prefer small, focused PRs that address a specific issue with a specific DEP and provide clear rationale for the where appropriate.
+PRs will be reviewed and if appropriate merged by the relevant DEP Editor(s).